DEliasVCruz/ZettlekastenNotes/it3j.md

 ## Options

-- --detach: Move to the last commit of a branch
+- `--detach`: Move to the last commit of a branch
-- -b: Create a new branch and move to it
+- `-b`: Create a new branch and move to it
-- --conflict: Discard a conflicting file without discarding the whole merge process
+- `--conflict`: Discard a conflicting file without discarding the whole merge process

 ## Cookbook